netdata/netdata/logsmanagement/README.md

 </a>

-Since version `XXXXX`, Netdata is distributed with logs management functionality as an external plugin, but it is disabled by default and must be explicitly enabled at runtime by running `./edit-config logsmanagement.d.conf` and changing the respective configuration option:
+Since version `XXXXX`, Netdata is distributed with logs management functionality as an external plugin, but it is disabled by default and must be explicitly enabled using `./edit-config netdata.conf` and changing the respective configuration option:

 ```
-[global]
+[plugins]
-	enabled = yes
+	logs-management = yes
 ```

 There are some pre-configured log sources that Netdata will attempt to automatically discover and monitor that can be edited using `./edit-config logsmanagement.d/default.conf` in Netdata's configuration directory.
 More sources can be configured for monitoring by adding them in `logsmanagement.d/default.conf` or in other `.conf` files in the `logsmanagement.d` directory.